 - Steep annual fee: Any way you slice it, $450 is a lot.
 But if you fly often enough and appreciate VIP travel benefits, it may be well worth it.
 Just remember you’ll pay the fee year in and year out, so if you don’t use the perks enough, the value of your miles will dwindle or be lost.

-- High spending requirement for sign-up bonus: This card requires you to spend $5,000 in the first three months to earn the new cardholder incentive.
+- High spending requirement to earn bonus: This card requires you to spend $5,000 in the first three months to earn the new cardholder incentive.
 That’s higher than other premium cards as well as the Platinum Select card, which awards you the same 50,000 bonus miles.

 Earning Points & Rewards

-The double miles applies to flights with more than 20 partner airlines too, including British Airways, Hawaiian Airlines, Japan Airlines, and Qantas.
+The double miles also applies to flights on partner airlines, as long as they're booked through American.
+(Partners include British Airways, Hawaiian Airlines, Japan Airlines and Qantas.)

-There’s no cap on earning with this card, and AAdvantage miles don’t expire as long as you earn or redeem miles at least once every 18 months.
+There’s no cap on earning with this card, but AAdvantage miles expire if your account is inactive (no earning or redeeming) for 18 months.

 American Airlines has published award flight charts and peak travel dates online, which are valuable resources when trying to plan a trip.
 However, take its award flight cost charts with a grain of salt.
 We noticed award flight names and prices vary greatly, and don't consistently match what's listed in the award chart.
 Search for flights directly on the American Airlines website to see the most current (and accurate) pricing information.